mariohernandez/mariohernandezio/src/blog/responsive-images-part-6.md

 1. Since we'll be working with images, click the **Edit** link to the right of the Image media type
 1. We won't get into all the wonders of Media types, instead let's jump into **Manage display**

 Like any other Drupal entity bundle, Manage displays, also known as View modes, are a pretty powerful feature.
 So what are view modes?
-View modes are a way to display content in different ways.
+View modes is how we display content in different ways.
 Take a look at the image below.
 Each of the numbered marks is a view mode.
 Same content, different ways and different fields.

 ![Image of amazon.com page showin a computer mouse](/images/modes.webp)